-The School Health Dept. is staffed by professional nurses, who cover Gorham High School, Gorham Middle School, Narragansett, Great Falls, and Village Schools.
-Please contact the school nurse at your child’s school for any health concerns or questions.
+The School Health Department is staffed by professional nurses who cover Gorham High School, Gorham Middle School, Great Falls Elementary, Narragansett Elementary and Village Elementary Schools.
+Please contact the school nurse at your student’s school for any health concerns or questions.

-Parents will be notified of all accidents occurring at school, except those requiring basic first aid.
-If the student needs follow up care at home or at the hospital, the parent is responsible for transporting the student (or their designated emergency contact person).
+The guardian will be notified of all accidents occurring at school, except those requiring basic first aid.
+If the student needs follow-up care at home or at the hospital, the guardian (or their designated emergency contact person) is responsible for transporting the student.
 For serious medical emergencies, the rescue department will be called.

 Students with diseases that are contagious/infectious shall be excluded from school until signs of contagion are past.
 Exclusions are as follows:

 Chicken Pox: Until all lesions have crusted over or are dry, usually 5-7 days or longer.

 Impetigo: Until antibiotic treatment has started and all sores are covered.